Graphs and obstruction theory for algebraic curves: Higher valent vertices and smoothability

 \begin{example} First we consider the following tropical curve $(\Gamma, h)$ of genus one in $\Bbb R^3$, see Figure \ref{fig:0X}.

 Here the vertex $V$ is the standard 4-valent vertex (that is, the directions of the edges emanating from it are $-e_1, -e_2, -e_3$ and $f = e_1+e_2+e_3$).
 The direction of the edge $E_4$ is $f$ and that of $E_3$ is $-e_3$.
-The complement of the edges $E_3$ and $E_4$ in $h(\Gamma)$, which we write by $L$, is contained in an affine plane parallel to the plane spanned by $e_1$ and $e_2$.
+The complement of the edges $E_3$ and $E_4$ in $h(\Gamma)$, which we write by $L^{\circ}$, is contained in an affine plane parallel to the plane spanned by $e_1$ and $e_2$.
 The abstract 3-valent graph $\Gamma$ is isomorphic to the graph which resolves the vertex $V$ into two 3-valent vertices by introducing an edge of direction $e_1+e_2$.

 It is easy to see that this is a superabundant tropical curve.
-Then there is no pre-log curve of type $(\Gamma, h)$ in any toric degeneration respecting $(\Gamma, h)$.
-Namely, since the part $L$ is contained in an affine plane, the function $z$ corresponding to $e_3^{\vee}$ (where $\{e_1^{\vee}, e_2^{\vee}, e_3^{\vee}\}$ is the dual basis of $\{e_1, e_2, e_3\}$) restricted to the part of a pre-log curve corresponding to $L$ has the constant value.
-So the curve corresponding to the vertex $V$ should have the same value of $z$ at the two points corresponding to the two bounded edges emanating from it.
+Moreover, there is no pre-log curve of type $(\Gamma, h)$ in any toric degeneration respecting $(\Gamma, h)$.
+Namely, since the part $L^{\circ}$ is contained in an affine plane, the function $z$ corresponding to $e_3^{\vee}$ (where $\{e_1^{\vee}, e_2^{\vee}, e_3^{\vee}\}$ is the dual basis of $\{e_1, e_2, e_3\}$) restricted to the part of a pre-log curve corresponding to $L^{\circ}$ has the constant value (note that the vertex $V$ is not contained in $L^{\circ}$).
+Therefore the curve corresponding to the vertex $V$ should have the same value of $z$ at the two points corresponding to the two bounded edges emanating from it.
 However, since the curve corresponding to $V$ is a line in $\Bbb P^3$, this is impossible if we also require the torically transversality. \end{example}

 \begin{example} There are even embedded tropical curves to which a pre-log curve of the given type does not exist.
-The following is one of such a tropical curve (G. Mikhalkin also found a similar example).
+The following is one of such tropical curves (G. Mikhalkin also found a similar example).